RunestoneInteractive/pythonds/_sources/Graphs/ShortestPathProblems.rst

-:ref:`Figure 1 <fig_inet>` shows you a high-level overview of how communication on the Internet works.
-When you use your browser to request a web page from a server, the request must travel over your local area network and out onto the Internet through a router.
-The request travels over the Internet and eventually arrives at a router for the local area network where the server is located.
+:ref:`Figure 1 <fig_inet>` shows you a high-level overview of how communication on the internet works.
+When you use your browser to request a web page from a server, the request must travel over your local area network and out onto the internet through a router.
+The request travels over the internet and eventually arrives at a router for the local area network where the server is located.
 The web page you requested then travels back through the same routers to get to your browser.
-Inside the cloud labelled “Internet” in :ref:`Figure 1 <fig_inet>` are additional routers.
+Inside the cloud labeled “Internet” in :ref:`Figure 1 <fig_inet>` are additional routers.
 The job of all of these routers is to work together to get your information from place to place.
 You can see there are many routers for yourself if your computer supports the ``traceroute`` command.
-The text below shows the output of the ``traceroute`` command which illustrates that there are 13 routers between the web server at Luther College and the mail server at the University of Minnesota.
+The text below shows the output of the ``traceroute`` command, which illustrates that there are 13 routers between the web server at Luther College and the mail server at the University of Minnesota.

+Each router on the internet is connected to one or more other routers.
+If you run the ``traceroute`` command at different times of the day, you are likely to see that your information flows through different routers at different times.
+This is because there is a cost associated with each connection between a pair of routers that depends on the volume of traffic, the time of day, and many other factors.
+By this time it will not surprise you to learn that we can represent the network of routers as a graph with weighted edges.

 ::